Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Deepfake Detection

-\textbf{Cross-modal Consistency Loss ---} The objective of cross-modal consistency loss is to learn maximally divergent feature vectors between video and audio at different time windows, and maximally convergent feature vectors between video and audio at the same time windows.
-In order to extract cross-modal consistency features, we extract video and audio features from each sample in the batch using pre-trained face recognition model and automatic speech recognition model, as illustrated in the right side of \Cref{fig:model}.
-We then measure the similarity between all pairs of audio-video feature vectors $<\gamma_{i}(t),\alpha_{i}(q)>$, where $i,j\in I$ and $t,q \in T$; and $< . ,\ .>$ indicates the dot product, which produces a $I \times T \times T $ similarity matrix.
+\textbf{Cross-modal Consistency Loss.} In order to detect motion inconsistencies, we attempt to learn a visual feature extractor $\gamma$ and an audio feature extractor $\alpha$ that are sensitive to slight mismatches between audio and video of a speaking person (as a surrogate to motion inconsistency due to a large $I(V_g;Y)$ as described in~\cref{sec:theory}).
+Therefore, we propose the cross-modal consistency loss, whose objective is to guide $\gamma$ and $\alpha$ to learn maximally divergent feature vectors between video and audio at different time windows, and maximally convergent feature vectors between video and audio at the same time windows.
+We use $\gamma$ and $\alpha$ to extract visual and audio features for each sample in the batch as illustrated in the right side of~\cref{fig:model}.
+We then measure the similarity between all pairs of audio-video feature vectors $\langle\gamma_{i}(t),\alpha_{i}(q)\rangle$, where $i$ is the identity index and $t, q$ are time-window indices, resulting in a $N \times T \times T$ similarity tensor. \cref{eq:cross-consistency-loss} shows the overall \emph{cross-modal consistency loss} $L\,_{\crosscircle}$:

-The right part of \Cref{fig:model} intuitively illustrates how we find the dissimilarity with given audio and video features at different time windows (white squares in the gray block - \Cref{fig:model}) and the similarity with given audio and video features from the same time period (squares with green and brown filling as marked as {\fontsize{12}{14}\selectfont \ding{175}} -\Cref{fig:model}).
-The objective is to make these colored dot products as close as possible to 1 and make these white dot products as close as possible to 0, which means that for every possible pair of time $\{(t_{i},t_{j})\}$, if the video and audio are at the same time window $t = q$, we want the corresponding audio and video feature vectors to be parallel, while, if the audio and video are in different time window $t \neq q$, we want the corresponding feature vectors to be orthogonal.
+where $\tau'$ is the temperature used to control the scale of similarity measurements.
+The right part of~\cref{fig:model} intuitively illustrates how we find the dissimilarity with given audio and video features at different time-windows (white squares in the gray block-\cref{fig:model}) and the similarity with given audio and video features from the same time-window (squares with green and brown filling as marked as {\fontsize{12}{14}\selectfont \ding{175}}-\cref{fig:model}).
+The objective is to make the colored dot-products increase and white dot-products decrease such that vectors of corresponding audio-visual time-windows become closer to each other than to all other audio or video vectors of different time-window for each identity.

-\Cref{eq:cross-consistency-loss} shows the overall \emph{cross-modal consistency loss} $L\,_{\crosscircle}$, which is the sum of all diagonal elements from each of the $I$ similarity matrices, where each matix is of size $T \times T$.
-We use the Softmax Loss, and then average them over all identities.